JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/DHCP Attacks and Mitigation.md

 	- DHCP Snooping Binding Database:
 		- What?
-			- The binding database stores information about IP-
+			- The binding database stores information about IP-to-MAC address mappings, VLANs, and leased IP addresses from DHCP servers
+			- It is used to track which devices received which IP address from the DHCP server
+		- Why?
+			- The binding database helps to identify any rogue devi